adanque/Anomaly-Detection/README.md

  | Amount | Transaction Amount |
  | Class | 1 for fraud, 0 for normal |

+## Methods used
+1. The Pandas profiling library to assist with generating graphs for exploring the distribution of my data and identify possible fields that need cleaning or removal.
+2. Generate and review performance metrics from my data using AUC score and correlation matrix.
+3. Create filtered sets of my dataset based on the target label and generate correlation matrices of each.
+List out all the observational differences from the two filtered reviews.
+And generate supportive plots where possible.
+4. Split my dataset using sklearn model_selection train_test_split or kfold.
+5. Perform principal component analysis to reduce dimensionality of my large dataset and analyze.
+To Identify components that contribute to my prediction goals.
+6. Use the algorithms: Local outlier factor, One Class SVM, Isolation Forest and Elliptic Envelop to attempt to make predictions.
+7. Review and measure the results of the prediction using a r2 score, mae, mse and rmse.

 ## Pythonic Libraries Used in this project